womblee/gta5-grenadelauncher-prediction/README.md

 Prediction concept for the grenade launcher, written for 2Take1 in Lua

 # Known issues
-Medium distances work badly,
+- Medium distances work badly
-Horizontal helper does not work
+- Horizontal helper does not work

 # How it works
 It uses sample data: